 City, Beach or River Resort – 3 Ways to Stay in The Philippines

 Most people imagine the Philippines is all islands and beaches.
 But there is much more to experience.
 The islands are varied and accommodation options are too.
-Instead of worrying about finding the best places to visit in The Philippines, why not stay in a few different spots.
+Instead of worrying about finding the best things to do in The Philippines, why not stay in a few different spots.
 That way you get to see more and experience more of the islands, island life and Filipino culture.
 While visiting The Philippines we tried three very different ways to stay around the Central Visayan islands of Bohol and Cebu; a unique inland riverside resort, a classic luxury beach resort, and a nature themed spa resort close to Cebu city action…

 The River Resort: Bohol